How do apprenticeships work?

 As the industry body for IT professionals, we support your apprenticeship training with an exclusive membership and professional development package.
 Taking up BCS Student membership at the very start of your apprenticeship puts you in touch with the wider professional IT community and helpful learning resources to boost your training.

 Digital apprenticeships are fully aligned with BCS membership and professional registration which means that as soon as you pass your apprenticeship, you gain entry to the RITTech register of IT professionals - confirming the level of competence you now bring to the workplace.
 You can also upgrade your student membership to BCS Associate membership for free!
-You’ll start enjoying letters after their name, greater professional recognition and access to a wealth of CPD opportunities.
+You’ll start enjoying letters after your name, greater professional recognition and access to a wealth of CPD opportunities.

 Apply for an apprenticeship